LBHackney-IT/lbh-core/README.md

 *Note: The Hackney.Core project has been split into individual packages and is now deprecated.*
 *In order to use our packages, import each Hackney.Core dependency required individually.*

+## Adding a new package
+Please refer to [our documentation](https://docs.google.com/document/d/1aJzhNxmSq_D4porwSIa528xYwTghblJmky4decvQBlA/edit?usp=sharing) on creating NuGet packages.
+For this repository, create your project folder in the `Hackney.Core` folder and test folder in `Hackney.Core.Tests`.
+Use the [workflow template](.github/workflows-template/publish.yml) to create your own workflow file in the `.github/workflows` folder.

 ## Features

 The following features are implemented within this package.